Skip to main content

 Open

 BLM is working with the Department of the Interior's (DOI) Office of the Solicitor and other stakeholders to revise the Unauthorized Grazing Use Handbook (H-4150-1).
 DOI has initiated an environmental impact statement (EIS) and rulemaking to revise 43 CFR Part 4100 - Grazing Administration - Exclusive of Alaska.
 Among other changes, the EIS considers several changes to modernize the regulations to address certain program trends and changes to the legal landscape that include provisions to address unauthorized grazing use through informal resolution of incidental, non-willful violations, as in recommendation 1 of GAO-16-559.
 If carried forward in the Final Rule, these changes would serve as the foundation to implement recommendations 2 and 3 of GAO-16-559.
 Because the rulemaking will likely change the regulations on which H-4150-1 is based, BLM has postponed further work until after the Final Rule is published.
 This is intended to ensure that DOI does not devote additional time and effort to revise H-4150-1, only for it to be out of conformance with the Final Rule, once published.
-Therefore, DOI is tracking a target date of December 14, 2023.
-We will follow-up with DOI in December 2023 about the status of this recommendation.
+In a July 2024 update, Interior told us that the pause continues with the intent is to resume rulemaking at a future date in order to address unauthorized grazing use through informal resolution.
+The BLM will provide an updated schedule once rulemaking resumes regarding the status of this recommendation.
+We will follow up in June 2025.

 Department of the Interior To improve the effectiveness of BLM's efforts to track and deter unauthorized grazing, the Secretary of the Interior should direct the Director of BLM to record all incidents of unauthorized grazing, including those resolved informally.